rkemp101/justeat-restaurant-finder/README.md

     ```sh
     make install

-4. Once the dependencies are installed, you can start the application.
+4. Once the dependencies are installed, you can start the application
     ```sh
     make start